seanhrichardson/optic-math/complex/holomorphic-functions.md

 A quick computation confirms the linear map \\(h^T \mapsto DF((x\_0,y\_0))h^T\\) on \\(\mathbb{R}^2\\) corresponds to the map \\(h \mapsto f'(z\_0)h\\).
 Therefore, as \\(h \to 0\\), this \\(DF((x\_0,y\_0))\\) satisfies (\ref{eq:diff}), so the Jacobian exists, hence the partial derivatives exist, and in particular \\(p = \frac{\partial u}{\partial x} = \frac{\partial v}{\partial y}\\) and \\(q = \frac{\partial v}{\partial x} = -\frac{\partial u}{\partial y}\\), so the Cauchy-Riemann equations are satisfied.
 <div style="text-align: right"> \(\square\) </div>

+*The Cauchy-Riemann equations simply encode that the derivatative is a complex number: the Jacobi matrix should represent multiplication by a complex number.*

 /\*discuss converse...
 TODO do multivariable real analysis on this site\*/